Connect with Peers and Practitioners through WSBA's 29 Sections

 * Nonvoting member

-The Executive Committee of the Low Bono Section conducts meetings at the WSBA offices on the third Tuesday of each month 4–5:30 p.m.
-Meetings are held via Zoom — check the listing in the event calendar for the Zoom meeting link.
+The Executive Committee of the Low Bono Section conducts meetings on the second Wednesday of each month 4–5:30 p.m.
+Meetings are held via Zoom.
 Please contact committee members for any further details needed on their upcoming meetings.

 If you have questions about the Low Bono Section, contact any member of the Section's Executive Committee.
 For all other inquiries, contact firstname.lastname@example.org.